Ernesto002/js-customer-counter/README.md

 # Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Ernesto002/js-customer-counter.
-This project is intended to be a safe, welcoming space for collaboration, and contributers are expected to adhere to the [CODE_OF_CONDUCT](https://github.com/Ernesto002/js-customer-counter/blob/master/CODE_OF_CONDUCT.md)
+This project is intended to be a safe, welcoming space for collaboration, and contributers are expected to adhere to the [CODE OF CONDUCT](https://github.com/Ernesto002/js-customer-counter/blob/master/CODE_OF_CONDUCT.md).

 # License